yyhelloworld-ui/agentsociety/docs/index.md

-# agentsociety
+# AgentSociety

-CityAgent is an advanced framework specifically designed for building intelligent agents in urban simulation environments.
-With CityAgent, you can easily create and manage agents, enabling complex urban scenarios to be modeled and simulated efficiently.
+AgentSociety is an advanced framework specifically designed for building intelligent agents in urban simulation environments.
+With AgentSociety, you can easily create and manage agents, enabling complex urban scenarios to be modeled and simulated efficiently.

 ## Installation
 Linux AMD64 or macOs